milonmaze/privacy-terms-observatory/merchantservices.chase.com/online-privacy-policy.md

 Disclosure of Information

-We may share the information we collect from and about you with our affiliates and other third parties.
-For example, we may share your information with:
+We may share the information we collect from and about you with our affiliates and other third parties as described below.
+In particular, we may share your information with:

 Chase third-party service providers;
 Chase affiliated websites and businesses in an effort to bring you improved service across our family of products and services, when permissible under relevant laws and regulations;
-Other companies to bring you co-branded services, products or programs; Third parties or affiliates in connection with a corporate transaction, such as a sale, consolidation or merger of Chase businesses; and
+Other companies to bring you co-branded services, products or programs that you have requested; Third parties or affiliates in connection with a corporate transaction, such as a sale, consolidation or merger of Chase businesses; and
 Other third parties to comply with legal requirements such as the demands of applicable subpoenas and court orders; to verify or enforce our terms of use, our other rights, or other applicable policies; to address fraud, security or technical issues; to respond to an emergency; or otherwise to protect the rights, property or security of our customers or third parties.

-Where appropriate, we will limit sharing of your information in accordance with the choices you have provided us in response to our U.S. Consumer Privacy Notice.
+Where appropriate, we will limit sharing of your information in accordance with the choices you have provided us.

 We may share anonymous or aggregated information with third parties to help deliver products, services, and content that are better tailored to the users of our online services and for other purposes.

 Understanding Cookies, Web Beacons and Other Tracking Technologies

-We, or our service providers, and other companies we work with may deploy and use cookies, web beacons, local shared objects and other tracking technologies for various purposes, such as fraud prevention and monitoring our advertising and marketing campaign performance.
+We, or our service providers, and other companies we work with may deploy and use cookies, web beacons, local shared objects and other tracking technologies for the following purposes: fraud prevention and monitoring our advertising and marketing campaign performance.
 Some of these tracking tools may detect characteristics or settings of the specific device you use to access our online services.

 “Cookies” are small amounts of data a website can send to a visitor’s web browser.
 They are often stored on the device you are using to help track your areas of interest.
 Cookies may also enable us or our service providers and other companies we work with to relate your use of our online services over time to customize your experience.
 Most web browsers allow you to adjust your browser settings to decline or delete cookies, but doing so may degrade your experience with our online services.
 Clear GIFs, pixel tags or web beacons—which are typically one-pixel, transparent images located on a webpage or in an email or other message—or similar technologies may be used on our sites and in some of our digital communications (such as email or other marketing messages).
 They may also be used when you are served advertisements or you otherwise interact with advertisements outside of our online services.
 These are principally used to help recognize users, assess traffic patterns and measure site or campaign engagement.
 Local Shared Objects, sometimes referred to as “flash cookies” may be stored on your hard drive using a media player or other software installed on your device.
 Local Shared Objects are similar to cookies in terms of their operation, but may not be managed in your browser in the same way.
 Online advertising

 You will see advertisements when you use many of our online services.
 These advertisements may be for our own products or services (including pre-screened offers of credit) or for products and services offered by third parties.
 Which advertisements you see is often determined using the information we or our affiliates, service providers and other companies that we work with have about you, including information about your relationships with us (e.g., types of accounts held, transactional information, location of banking activity).
-To that end, where permitted by applicable law, we may share with others the information we collect from and about you.
+To that end, where permitted by applicable law, we may share with others the information we collect from and about you as stated in this policy under Information We Collect.

 Online behavioral advertising (also known as “OBA” or “interest-based advertising”) refers to the practice of collecting information from a computer or device regarding a visitor’s web-browsing activities across non-affiliated websites over time in order to deliver advertisements that may be of interest to that visitor based on their browsing history.
 Through OBA, we hope to deliver advertisements that are most likely to be of interest to you using information about your other web-browsing activities (e.g., the web pages you visit, search terms you enter, and the way you move through our online services on your computer or device) or your personal profile (e.g., demographic or location information).
 Certain companies we work with may set cookies and use related tracking technologies, such as the clear GIFs discussed above, throughout our online services or in our communications to support these OBA efforts.
 If you do not want your information collected and used by the companies we work with for OBA purposes, you can opt out of this form of OBA by following the instructions in the next section.